jeremy9959/BookFun/chapters/05-logistic-regression.md

 gradient descent algorithm for $30$ iterations.
 We plot the negative log-likelihood for this algorithm one the left in @fig:logisticloglike, where we see that it drops swiftly to a minimum value.
-The corresponding parameter values are $a=.6717$ and $b=-.0076$, and the fit of the the corresponding logistic curve to the observed ata is shown on the right in @fig:logisticloglike.
+The corresponding parameter values are $a=.6717$ and $b=-.0076$, and the fit of the the corresponding logistic curve to the observed data is shown on the right in @fig:logisticloglike.

 ![Max Likelihood Gradient Descent for Logistic Fitting](img/LogisticLogLikelihoodAndFit.png){#fig:logisticloglike width=100%}